Port Authority of NY and NJ’s ‘zero waste’ plan propelled by new study

 Some facilities, like a train station, may have a lot of consumer waste (like coffee cups or food wrappers), while an operational site, like a train depot, will generate waste in the form of used or worn rail components.
 The variety of waste is just one dimension; the type and volume of waste also differs dramatically between locations, as do the ways in which the waste is managed.

-“We had to learn the who, what, where, why, and how for waste across all our business lines,” Cassidy said.
+“We needed to analyze the who, what, where, why, and how of waste generation across all our business lines—identifying the types and volumes of waste, evaluating the most effective management strategies, and pinpointing the key players within the agency who could drive process improvements,” Cassidy said.
 “So, we looked for partners who could help us get a systems-level view of our organization in order to put our zero-waste roadmap into real terms and numbers.”

 First, the baseline